xsdk-project/HandsOnLessons/lessons/time_integrators/lesson.md

 Other lessons will demonstrate some of the options for _nonlinear_ and _linear_ solvers needed for implicit integration approaches.

+Finally, it is worth reminding the learner that the application demonstrated here can be run on 1, 2 and 3 dimensional meshes and in scalable, parallel settings on on meshes of extremely high spatial resolution if so desired.
+The learner is encouraged to play around with various command-line options to affect various scenarios.

 ### Further Reading

 [Users guides for CVODE, ARKode, and IDA](https://computation.llnl.gov/projects/sundials/sundials-software)